isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.autoFitWidthApproach

 ### Description
-When a user requests column autofitting via the [header context menu](ListGrid_2.md#method-listgridgetheadercontextmenuitems) or via a [mouse gesture](#attr-listgridheaderautofitevent), what autofit approach is used.
+When a user requests column autofitting via the [header context menu](#method-listgridgetheadercontextmenuitems) or via a [mouse gesture](#attr-listgridheaderautofitevent), what autofit approach is used.

-For information about auto-fitting specific fields, see [ListGridField.autoFit](ListGridField.md#attr-listgridfieldautofit).

 ### Groups